Invivoo/ViV-Wallet/README.md

 The app should be running at `localhost:4200`.

-### Pour travailler sur le backend avec la base d'uat en mode non authentifié

-Connect to invivoo local network using the wifi at the office or a vpn Run `mvn clean install`
-Run `mvn spring-boot:run` with uat and noAuth spring profiles activated Use node v16, move to the `viv-wallet-app/` folder and run `npm run serve:localbackend`

 ### Pour travailler sur le backend avec une base en local en mode non authentifié

 Launch sqlServer docker